alb-i986/selenium-tinafw/doc/wiki/Tutorial.md

 `selenium-tinafw` fully supports and encourages to use JUnit as the testing framework.

-TestNG is not recommended because it encourages bad practices like defining dependencies among tests, and also for not being very clean, from a design point of view (in our opinion).
+TestNG is not recommended because it encourages bad practices like defining dependencies among tests, and also for not being very clean, from a design point of view (in my opinion).
 However, you are free to use whichever you prefer.

 If you choose JUnit, you get for free a few nice features: